 Real Estate Industry;

-Maria’s research interests include market dynamics, decision making under uncertainty, process improvement, productivity, and supply chain management, with a particular focus on productivity.
+Maria's research includes service operations, market dynamics, finance, decision making under uncertainty, process improvement, and supply chain management, with a particular focus on productivity.